Cryptographic Controls

 Key Management

-Process Area Process Description Process Requirements Key Generation Secure creation of keys (symmetric encryption) or key pairs (asymmetric encryption). - Keys must be created using cryptographically strong algorithms (see Cryptographic Requirements above).
+§ Process Area Process Description Process Requirements 4.2.1 Key Generation Secure creation of Keys (symmetric Encryption) or Key pairs (asymmetric Encryption). - Software-generated Keys must be used where technically possible and be created using cryptographically strong algorithms (see section 2, Cryptographic Requirements).

-Key Distribution Secure distribution of keys using manual transport methods (e.g. file transfer, key loaders), automated methods (e.g. Key transport and/or Key agreement protocols), or a combination thereof. - Keys must be encrypted when transmitted over communication lines.
+4.2.2 Key Distribution Secure distribution of Keys using manual transport methods (e.g. file transfer, Key loaders), automated methods (e.g. Key transport and/or Key agreement protocols), or a combination thereof. - Keys must be encrypted when transmitted over communication lines.

-Key Storage and Protection Protect all cryptographic keys against modification, loss and destruction. - Keys and their associated software products must be securely maintained for the life of the archived data that was encrypted with that product.
+4.2.3 Key Storage and Protection Protect all cryptographic Keys against modification, loss and destruction. - Keys and their associated software products must be securely maintained for the life of the archived data that was encrypted with that product.

 - Keys must be protected using the same or superior level of security as the information that they are protecting, and access must be strictly limited to those who have a need-to-know.